davidrayoussef/funcifyr/README.md

 *funcifyr.currify(fn, a)*

 Creates a copy of a function with a preset first parameter.
 Useful for creating functions where you know the first argument but not the rest.
+Technically this should be called partialify, but currify sounds better.
 ```javascript
 function greeter(greet, greeting) { return greet + ', ' + greeting; }
 var englishGreet = funcifyr.currify(greeter, 'Hi');